Driver-based Appium architecture for testing on Android

 function is not supported. -

-Appium client 6.1.0 or above.
+Appium client 6.1.0 or later.

-Enable the new Appium architecture
+Enable the driver-based Appium architecture

 capabilities.setCapability("enableAppiumBehavior", true);